Looking for a cafe to work with good wifi?

 The best part of being a digital nomad is choosing where to work (city, country), and at the micro level: Which coffee shop today?

 To me, the place to get in computer time (or do some writing) has friendly staff, decent wifi, great coffee, plenty of power outlets.
 Plus, it isn't so busy that I feel I'm getting in the way of their regular lunch business in taking up a table.
 If you're visiting San Miguel de Allende, here's a run-down of my favorite places to get connected.

-I’ve created a map that might also be helpful!
+I've created a map of these coffee shops that might also be helpful!

 Possibly the friendliest coffee shop in San Miguel, owned by a couple who are from Mexico and New Zealand.
 With excellent coffee, this is one of two places in town where you can get a great flat white (or a beer, depending on how the mood takes you).

 The downstairs area (one floor up from street: featured in the header image) has lots of power outlets and decent sized tables.
 It doesn't have a ton of natural light, but fun decor and ambience make up for it, and the space is generally not mobbed.

 When you're ready for lunch, the food on the open air terraza upstairs is amazing.
 You can't do better than the breakfast and lunches here, which have tons of vegetarian and vegan options.
 On the weekend they have an unlimited chilaquiles buffet with coffee, fruit and juice.
 And it's not only me who thinks the chow is amazing.
 The food here gets rated as #1 in all of San Miguel on TripAdvisor!